levinion/ura/README.md

 The [default configuration file](/assets/init.lua) is installed with Ura at `/etc/ura/init.lua`.
 If you wish to modify it, it's recommended to copy it to your user directory before making changes.

-The default terminal is [alacritty](https://github.com/alacritty/alacritty), which can be launched using the `super+t` shortcut.
-However, make sure that `alacritty` is installed before starting Ura, or change it to another terminal of your choice.
+The default terminal is [foot](https://codeberg.org/dnkl/foot), which can be launched using the `super+t` shortcut.
+However, make sure that `foot` is installed before starting Ura, or change it to another terminal of your choice.

 ### Keybindings